DomainDrivenArchitecture/c4k-jitsi/README.md

 ## Purpose

-c4k-jitsi provides a k8s deployment for jitsi containing:
+c4k-jitsi provides a k8s deployment for jitsi containing [see also Jitsi Architecture](https://jitsi.github.io/handbook/docs/architecture/)
+* jitsi-web
+* jvb
+* jicofo
+* prosody
+* etherpad for shared documents
-* jitsi
+* excalidraw for whiteboards
+* coturn as stun server
+* moderator-election as tool for electing the next moderator
 * ingress having a letsencrypt managed certificate
+* monitoring connected to grafana cloud

 The package aims to a low load sceanrio.